-At June 30, 2023 and 2022, the Authority reported a liability and an asset, respectively, for its proportionate share of the net pension asset and liability, respectively.
-The net pension liability and asset was measured as of June 30, 2022 and 2021, respectively, and the total pension liability and asset used to calculate the net pension liability and asset was determined by an actuarial valuation as of July 1, 2022 and 2021, respectively.
-The Authority's proportion of the net pension liability and asset was based on the Authority's contributions received by OPERS relative to the total contributions received by OPERS for all participating employers as of June 30, 2022 and 2021, respectively.
-Based upon this information, the Authority's proportion was 0.11826278% at June 30, 2023, and 0.11278952% at June 30, 2022.
+At June 30, 2024 and 2023, the Authority reported a liability for its proportionate share of the net pension liability for each year.
+The net pension liability was measured as of June 30, 2024 and 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2023 and 2022, respectively.
+The Authority's proportion of the net pension liability and asset for each year was based on the Authority's contributions received by OPERS relative to the total contributions received by OPERS for all participating employers as of June 30, 2023 and 2022, respectively.
+Based upon this information, the Authority's proportion was 0.11881085% and 0.11826278% at June 30, 2024 and 2023, respectively.